 YUVA has initiated 6 balwadis in the P (North) Ward of Mumbai and 6 balwadis in Navi Mumbai

-- ‘Chalo Chalo School Chalo’, a campaign to enrol children aged between 6 and 14 in neighbourhood schools, manages to reach out to over 200 children each year.
+‘Chalo Chalo School Chalo’, a campaign to enroll children aged between 6 and 14 in neighborhood schools, manages to reach out to over 200 children each year.

-School Monitoring Committees have been formed with representation from parents and children, where trainings have been conducted on different issues like nutrition, health and education
+School Monitoring Committees have been formed with representation from parents and children, where training have been conducted on different issues like nutrition, health and education

 Child Resource Centres (6-14 years)

 YUVA’s work in Mumbai’s rehabilitated settlements includes the establishment of Child Resource Centres (CRCs) to enhance children’s access to education, recreation, health and protection.
 The CRC is accessed by children in varied circumstances; these include school-going children and children who do not access formal education (school drop outs, children involved in rag picking and girls who are prevented from attending school).
 The purpose of the CRC is to create a secure space for holistic development of children living in informal settlements; whereby they can, among other things, address the core vulnerabilities which might arise from dropping out from school, sexual abuse, substance abuse and trafficking.
 Some of the basic facilities and activities at the CRC include, a reading library, digital learning, educational games and sports for development.

 YUVA runs 4 CRCs in different locations of Mumbai.